waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Inefficient Problem-Solving & Tool Debugging:** My debugging process has been flawed due to: not verifying core game mechanics first, using outdated static data for tests, and making speculative changes instead of adding diagnostic logging.
 My puzzle-solving has been inefficient, failing to test core assumptions about reachability before attempting solutions. **Correction:** I must adopt a scientific approach: verify mechanics with simple tests, use current game state data, add diagnostic logging after a tool fails more than once, and test fundamental assumptions before acting.
 - **Data Management & Documentation Failures:** I have repeatedly failed to maintain my documentation, leading to data loss from improper 'overwrite' usage, delays from imprecise 'replace' calls, and confusion from outdated map markers. **Correction:** I must be more meticulous with tool usage, ensuring all arguments are precise.
 I must also establish and follow a strict procedure for clearing attempt-specific markers after blacking out.
 - **Strategic Inflexibility & Failure to Apply Documented Rules:** I have shown inflexibility by sticking to a failing/outdated plan, misjudged threats by prioritizing potential dangers over guaranteed immunities (Panic Switching), and failed to apply my own documented rules, leading to hallucinations. **Correction:** I must remain flexible and re-evaluate my strategy when presented with new opportunities or information, prioritize guaranteed advantages, and meticulously review my own documented rules before making critical judgments.
-- **Violation of Immediate Action Mandate (The LLM Reality):** I have repeatedly failed to perform necessary maintenance on my tools and notepad immediately. **Correction:** There is no 'later'; tasks such as fixing tools or updating notes must be done in the current turn.
+- **Violation of Immediate Action Mandate (The LLM Reality):** I have repeatedly failed to perform necessary maintenance on my tools and notepad immediately.
+This includes deferring a critical fix for my `find_path` tool in favor of a temporary workaround. **Correction:** There is no 'later'; tasks such as fixing tools or updating notes must be done in the current turn.
 - **Over-reliance on Luck:** A strategy's success due to luck does not make it a guaranteed win condition. **Correction:** Luck-based strategies should be a last resort.
 I must not become overconfident from a lucky streak and must always consider the opponent's full range of options.
 - **Misinterpreting System Feedback:** I have incorrectly assumed my tools or notes were wrong when system feedback indicated otherwise. **Correction:** I must treat system/tool feedback as the source of truth and question my own assumptions first.
 - **Agent Trust Failure (Misty Rematch):** I repeatedly ignored my `master_battle_agent`'s correct advice to switch out CRAG due to a 4x weakness.
 My insistence on a high-risk gamble over the agent's safe, logical play led to wasted turns and the loss of REVENANT.
 I must adhere to my documented rule to trust my agents, especially regarding mandatory defensive actions.